invisibleroads/invisibleroads-tutorials/geodjango-install.rst

     # IPv6 local connections:
     host    all         all         ::1/128               trust

-Remember to restart the service after changing the configuration
+Remember to restart the service after changing the configuration.
 ::

     su